brawlcord/brawlcord.github.io/docs/discontinuing-red.md

 *Load cog*
 `[p]load brawlcord`

 Using these commands WILL preserve the previous data.
-Note that the cog will not get update anymore.
-The cog may stop working due to a breaking change on Red.
-Brawlcord supports a maximum of Red v3.4.
+Note that the cog will not get updates anymore.
+It may stop working due to a breaking change on Red.
+It supports a maximum of Red v3.4.